Alipsa/munin/README.md

 ### Mail
 Mail is used to email passwords when users are created as well as mailing out scheduled reports.
-Set spring.mail.xxx properties as suitable for your mail server The "from" address is controlled by the property `munin.email.from`
+Set spring.mail.xxx properties (host, port, username, password) as suitable for your mail server.
+The "from" address is controlled by the property `munin.email.from`

 ### Monitoring